Rice Noodle

 Pro Tips

-- Use within 2 days for best texture and flavor
+- Use within 2-3 days of purchase for best texture

 Origin & Heritage